 My daughter had fun designing her heart characters, cutting paper strips to make hair and using her markers to give them eye lashes and other fun details.

 The next time the weather has you stuck indoors, try this simple Valentine’s Day craft.
-The heart characters look super cute on the doors!
+By the way, this heart craft looks super cute on the doors!